nilansh-07/nilansh-07/README.md

 ---

 ### 📊 [Leetcode Statistics Dashboard](https://github.com/nilansh-07/leetcode-user-dashboard)
-> A dynamic dashboard to visualize LeetCode stats via the GraphQL API in real-time.
+> A dynamic dashboard to visualise LeetCode stats via the GraphQL API in real-time.

 **Features:**
 - Fetches and displays key metrics like total solved, rank, and language stats